Tips for spending the night at the barn!

 - Talk to your veterinarian about the best ways to keep in contact during the night.
 Some prefer texts, some prefer calls, some prefer going through the answering service.

 - Write down instructions.
 There’s nothing like waking up after a 20-minute nap not knowing where you are and what you are supposed to do next.

 - Know someone who can bring you reinforcements?
 Like your computer, a sleeping bag, a REAL pillow?
 Some food?

 - Know someone who can take shifts with you?
 Even better!

 Reinforcements in the way of a sleeping bag have arrived!
 And also more cat/heaters.

-- I’m sure you already know all of the delivery restaurants in your barn’s area.
-Order before they close and maybe get some extra for the morning!
+- I’m sure you already know all of the restaurants in your barn’s area that deliver.
+Order before they close and maybe get something extra for the morning!

-What are your tips for colic watch at the barn?
+What are your tips for a colic watch at the barn?